 Address: 368 38th Street, Astoria: Click here for exact location

 This is probably the most famous Goonies filming location in Astoria and the one that all Gonnies fans will want to see in person.
-The owner of the house has welcomed back Goonies fans in recent month.
+The owner of the house has welcomed back Goonies fans in recent months (some of our readers have mentioned there is a donation box on the drive).
 Visitors are requested to respect parking restrictions and only access the drive way by foot.

 There is no street parking close to The Goonies House, so you may want to park a few blocks away and walk to The Goonies house.